-Fulminant hepatitis should be suspected if patients are acutely ill with new-onset jaundice, rapid changes in mental status, or unexplained bleeding.
+Patients are acutely ill with new-onset jaundice, rapid changes in mental status, or unexplained bleeding.

 Patients who survive usually recover fully.

 Drugs Mentioned In This Article